 - What topics the strategy should cover

-- How to implement the strategy
+- How to develop and implement a data strategy

 Let’s talk about these three groups of the data strategy one by one.